Building Homes and Hope

 Construction at 233 Port Street, Easton

 Our 2nd multi-family development, this is a project to create 5 home ownership opportunities.
-Three triplex on the site is completed and the home owners have moved in.
-The foundation for the duplex will be completed as soon and construction on the final two homes will get underway.
+The triplex on the site is completed and the home owners have moved in.
+Work on the final two homes in the duplex is now underway.

 Build Days: Tuesdays, Thursdays, Saturdays